 The X8 tier is a true no-compromise solution.
 Like the top tiers of other VoIP providers, this is best suited for more established businesses, especially those with an international reach, that can take advantage of the contact center features this plan has to offer.

 8×8 is relatively painless to set up and use.
 The look and feel of the interface leave much to be desired, but the system is still easy to manage.
 Configuring employee extensions, assigning phone numbers and the automated attendant can be done quickly.
 It’s about as easy to use as any of its competitors.

 What 8×8 Is Missing

 8×8 lacks integration with business and CRM apps like Dropbox and Salesforce.
 It also lacks the affordability of some of its competitors, but businesses that make many international calls may prefer an unlimited global calling plan over the per-minute rates offered by Google Voice.

 What Users Think About 8×8

-Business owners have found 8×8 to be a great service for making calls to international customers and keeping in touch with global vendors.
-Other users are satisfied with the 24/7 support and a few expressed disappointment with the lack of volume discounts offered.
+Business owners have found 8×8 to be an effective service for making calls to international customers and keeping in touch with global vendors.
+They are also satisfied with the 24/7 support available.
+However, several of our readers complained about service outages.
 For a more comprehensive summary of what users think about 8×8, check out our user reviews of 8×8.

 Where to Find 8×8